 A distinct IEML word belongs to one single paradigm.
-Formally, a paradigm is a set of morpheme at the same layer which is generated by a semantic function.
+Formally, a paradigm is a set of words at the same layer which is generated by a semantic function.
 For example, the table of performative acts above shows the paradigm resulting from the function O:M:.O:M:.-

 - The input variables, in substance and in attribute (O:M:. = y. + o. + e. + u. + a. + i.) are all vowels from layer 1.

 - The resulting words are all made up of a multiplication of two letters (one in substance and one in attribute).

-- The rows contains the words with an identical substance, the columns shows words with the same attribute and all the words of the paradigm have the same mode (E) that is not represented.
+- The rows contain the words with an identical substance, the columns shows words with the same attribute and all the words of the paradigm have the same mode (E) that is not represented.

 The respective positions of the words on the tables display as much as possible their semantic relations.
 At a glance, the paradigmatic tables show the words most related to each other, like those on the same row, on the same column or those that appear linked by various symmetric patterns, like an exchange of substance and attribute on the diagonal.
 An example of the way formal symmetries between words of the same paradigm correspond to semantic symmetries is the relation between y.u.- « to question » and u.y.- « to respond », in the above table of « performative acts ».